 Chair, Nebraska Retirement Systems, Sen. Mark Kolterman

 Chair, Transportation & Telecommunications Committee, Sen. Curt Friesen

 Chair, Enrollment & Review Committee, Sen. Terrell McKinney

-League Action, The 107th Legislature, 1st Session
+League Action, the 107th Legislature, 1st Session

 Legislative Action Alerts

-To read a call to actions on:
+To read a call to action on:

 Contact Your Senator to Oppose Rules Changes – Jan.
 12 – The League is opposed to proposal #2 to replace the secret ballot with roll call votes.
 The League supports the use of the secret ballot for leadership elections to maintain the nonpartisan nature of the Legislature.
 The League is also opposed to proposal #6 to close Executive Sessions to the news media.
 The ability of news reporters to be present and report on Executive Sessions is key to maintaining the trust of citizens in the legislative process.

 Rules Committee Public Hearing – Jan.
 11 – Proposed rules changes for this session are due on Jan.
 11 at 5 p.m.
 But Senator Clements chose to schedule a public hearing for the very next day, Jan.
 12, at 1:30 p.m., giving constituents very little time to read and prepare to comment on any changes.
 This runs counter to the purpose of holding a public hearing in the first place.